 La Grande Gita is celebration of all things Italian!
 La Grande Gita is a family-friendly weekend which celebrates all things Italian, including cycling.
-This
+This event is based in

 La Grande Gita is celebration of all things Italian!